-The deadline for participating in the Facilities Core Data Survey is Monday.
-November 20, 2006.
-All survey respondents receive instant bonus reports, a customized summary of your responses, and discounted pricing on the Web-based Facilities Performance Indicators reports the Organics Collection Program.
+The deadline for participating in the Facilities Core Data Survey is Monday, November 20, 2006.
+All survey respondents receive instant bonus reports, a customized summary of your responses, and discounted pricing on the Web-based Facilities Performance Indicators reports.

-For more information and to participate on the survey, visit www.appa.org/research/fcds.cfm.
+For more information and to participate in the survey, visit www.appa.org/research/fcds.cfm.